joshb/joshb.github.io/articles/simple_line_drawing/index.md

 Calculating the y position is a case of some fairly simple geometry; the current x position relative to the x position of the line's first point is multiplied by the slope and added to the y position of the line's first point.

 The trickiest part of this is calculating the color.
-We want the color of the starting point of the line to be <strong>color1</strong>, the color of the ending point to be <strong>color2</strong>, and everything else to be somewhere in between.
-The current x position relative to the x position of the line's first point is divided by <strong>xdiff</strong> to give us a value between 0 and 1, where the value will be 0 at the start of the line and 1 at the end.
-With the help of the overloaded arithmetic operators of the <strong>Color</strong> class, we then use that value to linearly interpolate between the starting color and the ending color.
+We want the color of the starting point of the line to be **color1**, the color of the ending point to be **color2**, and everything else to be somewhere in between.
+The current x position relative to the x position of the line's first point is divided by **xdiff** to give us a value between 0 and 1, where the value will be 0 at the start of the line and 1 at the end.
+With the help of the overloaded arithmetic operators of the **Color** class, we then use that value to linearly interpolate between the starting color and the ending color.

-The <strong>SetPixel()</strong> function is then called to draw the pixels and we're done - at least when it comes to rendering in terms of the x dimension.
+The **SetPixel()** function is then called to draw the pixels and we're done - at least when it comes to rendering in terms of the x dimension.
 The other case, rendering in terms of the y dimension, is very similar:

 ```c++
 ​    } else {